 How to make the trip as enjoyable as possible

 As you sit and plan for the journey you are about to take with the people you care about, don’t forget that there is so much more than the destinations itself.
 Here’s how you can make the most out of your drives:

-- Take as many photos as possible.
-For a lot of people, this is a once in a lifetime trip.
+- Take photos – for a lot of people, this is a once in a lifetime trip.
 Make sure to document it through as many pictures as possible

-- Admire the view.
-While you take pictures, don’t forget to take in the view while you’re there.
-Nothing can ever beat a first-hand experience.
+- Admire the view – While you take pictures, don’t forget to take in the view while you’re there.
+Nothing can ever beat the first-hand experience.

-- Visit more than just the tourist spots.
-There is more to these locations than the tourist spots.
+- Visit more than just the tourist spots – There is more to these locations than the tourist spots.
 Take the time to explore these places.
-But before doing so, ask for a guide or do your own research just to be safe.
+But before doing so, ask for a guide or do your research to be safe.

 Go for a drive